RakshithNM/blog/src/posts/development/workflow.md

 1. Using a separate terminal window for git is fine, but I wanted to avoid that(less windows the better).
 2. I use lazygit for git and once I got to know about it there was no looking back, and there has to be a way to use it from within vim :wink:
 3. Lazygit needs a terminal and we can launch terminal within vim, but I did not want to open a pane/tab/split to do that.
 4. Enter [floaterm](https://github.com/voldikss/vim-floaterm) - terminal in a popup.
 We can open a terminal in a popup and run lazygit all in once mapping `nnoremap <silent> lg :FloatermNew --height=1.0 --width=0.99 --name=lazygit lazygit<CR>`.
-As you might have figured by now, launching it from vim is just pressing `lg` in normal mode.
+As we might have figured by now, launching it from vim is just pressing `lg` in normal mode.
 5. After doing the git operations in the lazygit popup, quitting the lazygit popup is just pressing `q`
-6. Lazygit is pretty cool, after pushing the code on branch you can create a PR by pressing `o`(launches a browser tab with the PR creation screen).
+6. Lazygit is pretty cool, after pushing the code on branch we can create a PR by pressing `o`(launches a browser tab with the PR creation screen).

 # Debugging
 1. Log debugging is the frequent thing I do, even if i don't admit as much.
 2. I buit a vim plugin to make myself more efficient log debugging javascript and typescript project.
-3. You can learn more on the github repo [here](https://github.com/RakshithNM/logdebug.vim).
+3. Learn more on the my github [here](https://github.com/RakshithNM/logdebug.vim).

 My Development workflow is optimized for working on a project for a long term.
-There is a little overhead with setting these tools up, but once we get into the rabbit hole of customising your development workflow, it is going to bring joy.
+There is a little overhead with setting these tools up, but once we get into the rabbit hole of customising our development workflow, it is going to bring joy.
 It also makes us more efficient as the days pass.